SILICONE AS A MATERIAL

 Wide hardness range

-The higher the hardness value, the harder the product will be.
-The very soft materials (20 ShA) are used, for example, for sealing boxes that do not allow hard pressing.
+The hardness range of silicone is wide: 20–80 ShA.
+The higher the hardness rating, the harder the product will be.
+The softest materials (20 ShA) are used, for example, for sealing enclosures where no high compression is formed.

-Which allows these products to be used, for example, in contact with skin and food preparation or food production equipment.
+Silicone rubber products have FDA and BfR approvals.
+These products can be used, for example, in contact with skin and cooking or in food production equipment.
 Silicone rubber is biologically inert.